jcb91/IPython-notebook-extensions-wiki/Codefolding.md

   require(['/static/custom/codefolding/codefolding.js'])
 });
 ```
+If you use the current master branch of IPython from GitHub, this is all you need to do.
+For the 1.x versions of IPython, you need to download a recent version of Codemirror from http://codemirror.net and install it in your local profile under `/static/custom/components/codemirror`.

 ## Internals
 You need the current master branch from Codemirror in order to get codefolding to work.
 This is still very much work-in-progress.